TMJ Treatment / Therapy- Beaufort

 TMJ is a chronic condition that may take years to develop and likely worsens with age.
 However, our scientific diagnosis and treatments may allow us to help you get relief, even if other doctors have not been able to help.

 Once we have relaxed your muscles, we can determine your jaw’s ideal rest position.
 Computerized jaw tracking is used to identify any irregularities in your jaw’s movement.
 EMG (Electromyography) is used to measure the electrical activity in the muscles, so we know when your muscles are at maximum rest.
 ESG (Electrosonography) is used to evaluate joint noises so we know whether there are any destructive or degenerative processes at work in your TMJ.

 We will then fabricate a removable orthotic that will position your jaw into a comfortable position.
-You will return to our office for a follow up to ensure symptoms are relieving and that things are improving.
-For some people symptoms will be relieved quickly and continue to get better and better.
-For others the process may take more time.
+You will return to our office for a follow-up to ensure symptoms are relieving and that things are improving.
+For some people, symptoms will be relieved quickly and continue to get better over time.
+For others, the process may take more time.
 A removable orthotic is phase one of treatment.
-For some people phase one is all a patient will need.
-For others moving into phase two which could include crowns, bridges, implants, or orthodontic treatment is needed to maintain pain free.
+For some people phase, one is all a patient will need.
+For others moving into phase two which could include crowns, bridges, implants, or orthodontic treatment is needed to maintain being pain-free.
 This would be decided after phase one has been started.